 The most effective way of teaching reading is through small-group guided sessions.
 This may include individual reading with an adult or a small group session known as Guided Reading.
 We also encourage parents to share quality texts for pleasure with their children in the form of a bedtime story every day.
 This aids children’s vocabulary development and in turn helps develop their writing skills.

-We are very proud of our Libraries as they offer a wealth of books covering various topics including a significant number of Fiction titles for all abilities.
+We are very proud of our Library as it offers a wealth of books covering various topics including a significant number of fiction titles for all abilities.

-At Parsons Down, children have access to the school libraries (one at the Infants and another at the Juniors).
-Children can borrow a book for 1 week before returning it and renewing it or exchanging it for another.
+Children can borrow a library book for 1 week before returning it and renewing it or exchanging it for another.
 Renewals and exchanges are done in the allotted class time.
-If there are any issues with books, the librarian is available during breaktime on Tuesdays at the Infants and lunchtime on Mondays at the Juniors.
+If there are any issues with books, the librarian is available at break and lunchtimes most days.

 Reading and Book Events

-The Libraries also work alongside the English Department, running some fun reading programmes throughout the year.
+The Library also works alongside the English Department, running some fun reading programmes throughout the year.
 One of our most successful events is the annual Book Swap – where children are encouraged to bring in a book that they no longer want and swap it for a book that someone else has donated.

 We have also been very fortunate to have been visited by authors Simon Murray, Peter Murray and Ruth Wheeler.